-After a few months, though, you begin to ease up on your diligent care of your new vehicle.
-Bottles and cans tend to make their way to the floorboard, dirt and grime tends to settle on the doors and windows; the honeymoon is officially over.
+After a few months, though, you begin to ease up on the diligent care of your new vehicle.
+Bottles and cans tend to make their way to the floorboard, dirt and grime tend to settle on the doors and windows; the honeymoon is officially over.

 You’d stay up until the dawn, sometimes talking, sometimes not at all.
 The connection between the two of you was magnetic back then.
-But over time, the flame has lessened, and you’d much rather be in bed by 9:30 so you can watch your favorite show.
+But over time, the flame has lessened, and you’d much rather be in bed by 9:30, so you can watch your favorite show.

-What happened?
 Well, just as your fancy new car became old news quickly, you’ve gotten so used to your spouse that you’ve neglected to maintain the qualities that made you fall in love in the first place.

 A little grab in the hallway as you pass each other or a gentle shoulder rub in the kitchen while one of you is cooking can go a long way.
 Find opportunities outside of the bedroom to give each other a hug or kiss.

 Date your spouse

-Going on dates without the distraction of parenthood or the stresses of work weighing down on you can allow you to reconnect in a way that not many tactics will allow.
+Going on dates without the distraction of parenthood or the stresses of work weighing down on, you can allow you to reconnect in a way that not many tactics will allow.
 It will also remind you of a simpler time in life when it was just the two of you.

-There’s no emotion to it, it’s just a pattern of behavior that you’ve become accustomed to.
-Although the sentiment behind the words are strong, it’s important that you make more conscious compliments of your spouse.
+There’s no emotion to it; it’s just a pattern of behavior that you’ve become accustomed to.
+Although the sentiment behind the words is strong, it’s essential that you make more conscious compliments to your spouse.

 Make a note of your wife’s new earrings and tell her you like them.
 Let your man know that his new slacks are looking great as you walk hand in hand on your way to your favorite dinner spot.

-Be genuine, be specific, and let them know that you appreciate what they’re bringing to the table.
+In short, be genuine, be specific, and let them know that you appreciate what they’re bringing to the table.

 Know each other’s love languages

-In his brilliant book (a must read if you’re married!)
-The Five Love Languages, Gary Chapman defines 5 different areas that men and women prefer to receive love that is given to them:
+In his brilliant book (a must-read if you’re married!)
+The Five Love Languages, Gary Chapman defines five different areas that men and women prefer to receive the love that is given to them:

-If you’re performing acts of service all day long, waiting for your spouse to show appreciation and love for your deeds, but they don’t value that love language, then you’re wasting your time AND probably getting frustrated in the process.
+If you’re performing acts of service all day long and waiting for your spouse to show appreciation and love for your actions, but they don’t value that love language, then you’re wasting your time, and probably getting frustrated in the process.